jaf7C7/notes/how_to_set_up_a_basic_javascript_project.md

 `npm init @eslint/config@latest` will prompt you for more project information which is used to create an `eslint.config.js` file.

+`prettier` is our chosen formatter.

-`jest` is our testing framework of choice but it requires some configuration to be able to be used how we want.
+`jest` is our testing framework of choice.

 `@babel/preset-env` is a set of presets for `babel` which `jest` calls implicitly to transpile your code to be compatible with different versions of